Good List of 7 Year Old Books To Engage Kids

 - Use reading levels as a guide.
 They aren’t a “hard rule” because all kids are different.
-Sometimes, it’s more important to get books based on interest.
+Sometimes, it’s more important to get books for 7 year olds based on interest.
 Kids will still enjoy the book if it’s easy, or enjoy the pictures if it’s hard.

 How to Make Reading Fun For Kids